-We get it: you’re away from friends, probably living away from home, feeling quite nervous, but the thing is, so is everyone else.
+We get it; you’re away from friends, probably living away from home, and feeling quite nervous, but the thing is, so is everyone else.
 The best way to settle into college life is to jump in with both feet and strike up conversations with people.
 Everyone is eager to make a good first impression, so you’ll find plenty of people to talk to, and you never know who might end up becoming part of your friendship group.

 If you’re moving to a new city, it’s useful to get your bearings as soon as you can.
 Freshers’ week is the perfect time for this because you’ll be out and about a lot, so you can familiarise yourself with public transport and key places such as your closest supermarket, local GP, and most importantly the nearest pub.